Belgian Air Force deploys resources to help disaster victims in southern Belgium

 The first mission of the NH90 took place on the morning of Friday 16 July: it came to the aid of people stranded on a roof in Pepinster.

 As a result of the flooding in the region around Liège, Belgium has asked its EU partners for help.
-A French civil protection rescue helicopter from Le Havre also landed in Liège to assist the severely affected area.
+A French civil protection EC145 rescue helicopter from Le Havre also landed in Liège to assist the severely affected area.
 The Royal Netherlands Air Force has also a helicopter and divers ready to help Belgium.
+Italy is sending a helicopter as well, and a transport aircraft with firefighters and zodiacs.